make2explore/ESP-ZeroCode-Text-Mode-Configuration/README.md

 This tutorial is about How to get started with Text Mode Configuration in ESP ZeroCode platform/tool.
 We've discussed..
 - **ESP-ZeroCode Text Mode Configuration** - Basic Introduction.
-- **Text Mode JSON Explainantion** - Detailed explaination of JSON file, Objects and Key-value pairs
+- **Text Mode JSON Explainantion** - Detailed explaination of JSON file, Objects and Key-value pairs.
-- **Custom Product** - 4 Channel Socket Board
+- **Custom Product** - 4 Channel Socket Board.
-- **Circuit Diagram** using ESP32C3 and C6 Dev Board
+- **Circuit Diagram** using ESP32C3 and C6 Dev Board.
-- **Smart Devices** Smart Plug vs Smart Outlet vs Smart Switches
+- **Smart Devices** Smart Plug vs Smart Outlet vs Smart Switches.
-- **Custom Product** - In second part of the Tutorial We have created custom 4Channel Plug Device
+- **Custom Product** - In second part of the Tutorial We have created custom 4Channel Plug Device.

 **Software**
 - Google Chrome Browser (Other web browsers like Firefox or Safari are not yet supported)